-David Goodman is a Presidential Fellow of Polytechnic Institute of New York University (NYU-Poly) and has been a Professor Emeritus in its Department of Electrical and Computer Engineering since 2008.
-He was previously a Professor, Head of the department from 1999 to 2001, and Director of the Wireless Internet Center for Advanced Technology (WICAT), an industry-academic research center at Poly.
+David Goodman is a Professor Emeritus in the Department of Electrical and Computer Engineering of the Tandon School of Engineering at New York University.
+He was previously a Professor, Head of the department from 1999 to 2001, and Director of the Wireless Internet Center for Advanced Technology (WICAT), an industry-academic research center at NYU Tandon.

 His research has made fundamental contributions to digital signal processing, speech coding and wireless information networks.

 In 2006 and 2007, he was a Program Director in the Computer and Network Systems Division of the National Science Foundation.

 Prior to joining Polytechnic University in 1999, he founded and directed the Wireless Information Network Laboratory (WINLAB) at Rutgers University.
 He was previously a Research Associate at the Program on Information Resources Policy at Harvard University.
 In 1997, he chaired the National Research Council Committee studying "The Evolution of Untethered Communications."
 From 1967 to 1988 he was at Bell Laboratories, where his final position was Head of the Radio Research Department.